kcelia/Reminder/Cloud_AWS.md

 // See the message, through the browser > IP Address

 ```

+### Encryption of an existing EC2 instance
+You work for a web analytics firm who have recently migrated their application to AWS.
+The application sits behind an Elastic Load Balancer and it monitors user traffic to their website.
+You have noticed that in the application logs you are no longer seeing your users public IP addresses, instead you are seeing the private IP address of the elastic load balancer.
+This data is critical for your business and you need to rectify the issue immediately.
+What should you do?
+Creat a snapshot of the EC2 volume. then Create a copye of that volume, checking the box to enable encryption, create an AMI pf the copied snapshot and then redeploy the EC2 instance using the encrypted AMI
+Delete the old EC2 Instance

+You create the role and attach it to the existing EC2 instance.
+How fast will the changes take to propagate?
+Immediatly

 ### Pricing
 <!> Stop/Launch the instance when you need it
 - Amazon charges EC2 instances by the hour.